IUPAC - International Union of Pure and Applied Chemistry

 On part-time studies

-Because no employer will support you when you need some time off for your Masters exams and whatever crap.
+you need some time off for your Masters exams and whatever crap.

-But you will grow to be a greater person after passing through this difficult time.
+greater person after passing through this difficult time.

 화이팅.